Russification of Ukraine: World War I

-Nicholas II had visited Galicia in 1915, which was filmed by a Russian crew and became a subject of paintings and postcards as a symbolic high point in the long campaign of Muscovite Tsars beginning with Ivan III and Russian nationalities to gather the lands of the former Kievan Rus and construct a big Russian nation.
-However the hopes of the Russian "unifiers" were crushed more quickly than they had been fulfilled, barely a month after the tsars triumphal entrance to Lviv, the Austrians reentered.
-In the summer of 1915, the Russian nationalists in the Duma joined forces with the Constitutional Democrats in the Union of October 17 that dandled a government responsible to the people.
+Nicholas II had visited Galicia in 1915, with the event being filmed by a Russian crew and becoming a subject of paintings and postcards as a symbolic high point in the long campaign of Muscovite Tsars beginning with Ivan III to gather the lands of the former Kievan Rus and construct a big Russian nation.
+However the hopes of the Russian "unifiers" were crushed more quickly than they had been fulfilled, and barely a month after the tsars triumphal entrance to Lviv, the Austrians reentered.
+In the summer of 1915, the Russian nationalists in the Duma joined forces with the Constitutional Democrats in the Union of October 17 that demanded a government responsible to the people.